Orthogonal-Research-Lab/Knowledge-Maps/README.md

 Interdisciplinarity map ([Sankey Diagram](https://en.wikipedia.org/wiki/Sankey_diagram), circa 2010) by Martin Rossvall and Carl Bergstrom.
 Figure 3 in "[Mapping Change in Large Networks](https://doi.org/10.1371/journal.pone.0008694)", _PLoS One_, 5(1), e8694.

+Map of the Structure of Neuroscience is from [Matteo Carandini](https://www.carandinilab.net/), analysis of interest areas for attendees of the 2018 Society for Neuroscience (SfN) meeting.

 ## Field-finding maps (citation networks)